Here are some notable Connecticut residents, past and present, who have received the Motion …

 Halle Berry’s character worked in an asylum for criminally insane women in Connecticut in the underwhelming thriller Gothika, but the film was actually made in Quebec.

-The crew from This is Spinal Tap traded their electric guitars for acoustic in A Mighty Wind, a mockumentary about the reunion of a folk trio.
+The crew from This is Spinal Tap traded their electric guitars for acoustic in A Mighty Wind, a mockumentary about the reunion of a folk music trio.
 Part of the filming took place at the Mohegan Sun casino in Uncasville.

 Like the original, Nicole Kidman’s remake of The Stepford Wives was filmed in the state — also in Fairfield County — but this version proved to be far less memorable.